Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 The Soil Moisture Sensor uses capacitance to measure dielectric permittivity of the surrounding medium.
 In soil, dielectric permittivity is a function of the water content.
 The sensor creates a voltage proportional to the dielectric permittivity, and therefore the water content of the soil.

 The sensor averages the water content over the entire length of the sensor.
 There is a 2 cm zone of influence with respect to the flat surface of the sensor, but it has little or no sensitivity at the extreme edges.
-The figure above shows the electromagnetic field lines along a cross-section of the sensor, illustrating the
+Figure 4 shows the electromagnetic field lines along a cross-section of the sensor, illustrating the 2 cm zone of influence.

 Troubleshooting